Njorogetracy/first-time-mom/README.md

 - [Image of baby being held](https://unsplash.com/photos/grayscale-photo-of-woman-hugging-baby-dZYI4ga2eUA)
 - [Woman holding pregnant sign](https://www.pexels.com/photo/a-woman-holding-a-sign-that-says-pregnant-6463131/)
 - [Pregnant women doing yoga](https://www.pexels.com/photocheerful-group-of-pregnant-women-practicing-yoga-in-modern-studio-3984367/)

-### Frameworks and Libraries used
-- Figma for project scope
-- Lucid for logic chart and ERD diagram
-- Heroku for deployment
-- ElephantSQL
-- Google Fonts: To import the fonts used throughout the site
-- Unsplash: Stock images
-- Google DevTools: Used throughout the site's creation to test responsiveness and adjust layout
-- Balsamiq: Wireframe software
-- Am I Responsive: To create a visual of the website across different device sizes
-- Pexels For images used in the website
-- Lighthouse To test performance of website

 ## Acknowledgements
 - I am grateful for the invaluable guidance and support provided by my mentor, Mitko Bachvarov.